 Failure to sit an examination or submit work by the specified date will result in a mark of 0% being recorded.

-The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+This module operates with a zero tolerance penalty policy for late submission of all coursework and continuous assessment.

 Additional notes: Office hours, lecture notes and other teaching materials will be posted on Canvas.